rpuig2001/CDM/README.md

   - Event Mode minutes, it specifies the amount of minutes to add to all flights by default (if not configured EVENT_EXTRA_TIME in taxizones) when event mode is enabled (by command) (ex. eventModeMin time="5").
   - Refresh Time in seconds (ex.
 RefreshTime seconds="20").
   - Debug mode activated (true) or desactivated (false) (ex.
 Debug mode="false" or Debug mode="true").
-  - [OPTIONAL] In case MDIs or other STAM measures system are used (ECFMP and Hong Kong systems are already in the vIFF system and **don't require this setting**)  (Default -> FlowRestrictions url:"").
-The format required is as ECFMP. example: https://ecfmp.vatsim.net/api/v1/plugin.
   - VDGS file type: 0-None, 1-TXT, 2-JSON, 3-TXT&JSON (ex. vdgsFileType type="3").
   - [OPTIONAL] FTP host to push CDM Data (ex. ftpHost host:"ftp.aaaaaa.com") - leave it blank to use ATFCM System.
   - [OPTIONAL] FTP user to push CDM Data (ex. ftpUser user:"username") - leave it blank to use ATFCM System.